nullromo/commander-primer/README.md

 |-|
 | ![Paste or Upload to Deckstats][Paste or Upload to Deckstats] |

-Make sure to leave the `Interpret card names without a number as "1x card name"` box checked.
 Now you should see all the cards show up.
 Scroll down to the bottom of the list and use the `Create new subsection` button to create a new category of card for your deck.
 For example, create a category called "Ramp."

 There's a slightly funny thing with Deckstats where the checkboxes do not show up properly.
 Go to the bottom of the list and click the `Select:` button to reveal a column of checkboxes next to all the card names.